Kagebounshin/game-rating-site/README.md

 ### Further Testing

+- Tested the links  alot, to see if they get you to the desired place.
+- This project was tested different webbrowsers, Google Chrome & Microsoft Edge, Safari.
+- This project was tested different devices such as Desktop, Laptop, Ipad, Iphone 12 Pro, Iphone X, Iphone 8 & Iphone 7, Sony xperia Z1.
+- Friend & Family members has tested the site, looking for bugs and other issues.

 ### Known Bugs

 - A bug I've encountered is at the edit-review page, I've preloaded the image field with it's current [value](static/img/img-readme/bug03.png), but if I don't load the same or a new images I get an error. ["Missing required parameter - file"](static/img/img-readme/bug02.png).